ishaan-2539/credential-verifier-web3/README.md

 Instead, the application stores a cryptographic hash of the credential data.

-This means the blockchain acts as a **tamper-evident verification layer** without directly exposing the student's personal information.
+This allows the blockchain to act as a **tamper-evident verification layer** without directly exposing the student's personal information.

 ---